Connecticut Cracked Windshield Laws

 Federal cracked windshield regulations

-Check our data with your local law enforcement or other relevant agencies!
+We always advise checking with your local law enforcement or other relevant agencies.
 Connecticut cracked window laws or windshield obstruction regulations in certain cities or counties may be different from state legislation.
 While we do our very best to advise whether it is legal to drive with cracked windshield, we can not be held liable for any potentially incorrect or misinterpreted info.
 Very often it is up to individual police officers to determine if your clear view of the road is obstructed.

 State of Connecticut Info